GlennSandoval/ignored-files-view/README.md

 ## Settings

-- `ignored.maxItems` (number, default: 2000): Maximum number of ignored files to collect and display.
+- `ignoredFilesView.maxItems` (number, default: 2000): Maximum number of ignored files to collect and display.
 Capped to protect performance on very large repos.
 Values are clamped to a safe range.
- - `ignored.excludeFolders` (string[], default: ["node_modules"]): Folder names to exclude from the Ignored Files view.
+ - `ignoredFilesView.excludeFolders` (string[], default: ["node_modules"]): Folder names to exclude from the Ignored Files view.
 Matches any path segment.
 Remove `node_modules` from this list to include it.

 ## Requirements